13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 You have plenty of big ideas, but without a plan in place it’s easy to lose track of the basics.
 Use a social media calendar to schedule out your content and make sure you’re regularly posting on all of the social media platforms your nonprofit calls home.

 You can plan your calendar in an Excel spreadsheet, but if you want to increase your engagement, there’s a lot of value in using a social media management tool.
-These tools allow you to automatically schedule your posts, which gives you the power to not only plan ahead, but also ensure that you’re providing your followers with a meaningful variety of content with which to engage.
+These tools allow you to automatically schedule your posts, which gives you the power to not only plan ahead, but also ensure that you’re providing your followers with a meaningful variety of content with which to engage, including stories and video content.

 Planning a social media calendar can also sometimes leave you thinking, “What do I post next?”
 If you’re stuck for content, it’s okay to recycle or refresh older content.